52 Things College Students Can Do to Get Better Sleep

 The American Academy of Sleep Medicine and Sleep Research Society recommends at least seven hours every night.
 Skimping out on those hours can lead to weight gain, a weakened immune system, problems staying focused, and depression and anxiety.

-Getting a good night’s sleep is going to improve brain function, health, and overall mood.
+Getting a good night’s sleep is going to improve brain function, learning, health, and overall mood.
 Not only will you feel more energized, but you’ll perform better throughout the day.
 Students who get more sleep are shown to have better grades.
 Plus, you’ll have the focus and motivation to make the most out of your day, performing better at work, sports, and all other tasks.
+Learn more about sleep deprivation in college students from our recent study.

 52 tips for getting better sleep in college